 Author bios:

 Siu Kit Yeung is a Master of Philosophy (MPhil) graduate from the University of Hong Kong psychology department.
-His research focuses on Emotions, Judgment, Decision-Making, as well as Open/Meta-Science.
+He is currently a PhD student with the Chinese University of Hong Kong psychology department.
+His research focuses on Emotions, Judgment, Decision-Making, Mental Health, as well as Open/Meta-Science.

 Gilad Feldman is an Assistant Professor with the University of Hong Kong psychology department.
 His research focuses on Social Psychology, Judgment and Decision-Making, as well as Open/Meta-Science.